moss-l/bhs-js-testing/NOTES.md

 ```

-## Attributes
+## Properties

 Some values in Javascript have other named values attached to them.
-We'll get into this more when we get into Object Oriented programming
+The values are called _properties_.
+We'll get into this more when we
-but for now the main attribute you need to know about is the `length`
+get into Object Oriented programming but for now the main property you
+need to know about is the `length` property of strings and array
-attribute of strings and array values which is always a number telling
+values which is always a number telling us the number of characters in
-us the number of characters in a string or the number of elements in
+a string or the number of elements in an array.
+Properties of a value
-an array.
-Attributes of a value are referred to with a `.` and the
+are referred to with a `.` and the name of the property after an
-name of the attribute after an expression that evaluates to that value.
+expression that evaluates to that value.

 ```
 "foobar".length ⟹ 6